gro1m/AZ-900-Azure-Fundamentals/README.md

 * code in cloud that only costs when in use
 * compute actions based on an event

+### Container services
+a container is a minimal version of a VM, a VM image is typically quite big.
+Azure Container services -> PaaS offering to upload.
+Azure Kubernetes services -> administer big amount of containers (orchestrator)

+### Azure network services ("Router to which you attach VMs")
+#### Azure Virtual Network
+  - allows yout define your own network in Azure
+  - can consist of multiple subnets
+  - needs to be assigned an address space, e.g. 10.0.0.0/16.
+  - subnet address space has to be subset of address space of Virtual Network, e.g. 10.0.1.0/24 and 10.0.2.0/24.
+VMs created in Subnet.
+  - each machine in the subnet will get a private IP address, e.g. 10.0.1.4 and 10.0.2.4
+  - a public address (allows to connect to Internet) can also be assigned to VM e.g. 40.11.112.4 and e.g. 50.1.200.4
+  - Virtual Network Peering between networks so that VMs can communicate across VNets.
+#### Azure Load Balancer
+* works at Network Layer (Layer 4)
+* provides high availability for your applications
+* fully-managed service in Azure
+* allows you to distribute traffic to your backend Virtual machines.
+* ensures equal distribution of requests to VMs.
+* internal load balancer - only balance traffic from within VNet.
+* public load balancer - balance internet traffic to VMs.
+* 2 pricing tiers: Basic (only one VM, availability set or scale set) and Standard (as many VMs as you want)
+* User-Web Server: public load balancer + Web Server-Database Server: internal load balancer.
+* backend pool are the Virtual machines
+* health probe: use to check whether backend VM is healthy or not. configuration parameters:
+  * protocol on which to check, e.g. TCP
+  * Port Number
+* load balancing rules:
+  * how to route traffic
+  * redirect traffic to backend pool
+  * you enable Session Persistence - client IPs can be directed to the same backend VMs.
+  * interval for the health probe
+#### Azure VPN Gateway
+* used to connect your on-premise network to an Azure network in an encrypted manner.
+* Point to Site Connection:
+  - connect workstations to an Azure Virtual Network
+  - you need to install a VPN client
+  - you need to make use of certificates for authenticating clients
+  - typically for limited number of clients
+* Site to Site Connection
+  - used to connect on-premise networks to Azure networks.
+  - traffic encrypted using IPSec protocol
+  - on-premise network needs a VPN device with an IP address that is routable over the Internet.
+#### Azure Application Gateway - on DNS level
+* load balancer works at Layer 7 - Application Layer
+* fully-managed service
+* you can also add Web Application Firewall to protect web applications against SQL injections, cross-scriptiong attacks etc.
+* example: url-based routing (i.e. request to subpages of website are sent onto different VMs)
+### Azure Content Delivery Network (CDN)
+* effective delivery of web content to users
+* users around the world get a seemless experience in terms of latency, response.
+* popular content can be cached.
+* edge servers (point of presence): deliver content
+  * contacts origin to get resource if it does not have it and then caches it based on TTL (Time to live).
+* you need to create a CDN profile and then a CDN endpoint.
+* you can attach multiple endpoints to a CDN profile.
+* goes through Azure Backbone (WAN-Link via undersea network cables that belong to Microsoft)
+* Example: Web application from Europe puts in onto a US edge device (marked as small rectangles).
+After 30 or 90 days fetch from original place. white routes means there is an availability zone (threee separate zones with independent electricity, cooling and network infrastructure)

 ### Availability Options for VMs
 * single VM: 99.9%
 * availability set: 99.95%